-Whether you’re creating your baby registry, or you’re the one giving the baby gift, I started thinking about some non-traditional gifts that might be off the beaten path but would be handy to have when you have a baby.
+Whether you’re creating your baby registry or you’re the one giving the baby gift, I started thinking about some non-traditional gifts that might be off the beaten path but would be handy to have when you have a baby.

 Here’s what I came up with for great non-baby items for new parents:

 I don’t think there has even been a time in my life where I have blown through so many batteries as when I had babies.
 Swings, toys, vibrating mat things that I prayed would help them sleep.
 They all needed about 700 AAA batteries.
-I found AA and AAA were the size of choice for most things, but those assholes C and Ds came up for many toys.
+I found AA and AAA were the size of choice for most things, but those jerks C and Ds came up for many toys.

-A Good White Noise Machine:
+3. A Good White Noise Machine

 There are many baby versions, apps and toys out there that play white noise, but you want one that is non-looping and has loud, rich sound.
 I am a big fan of the Lectrofan because it can drown out ANYTHING and you’ll use it way past the baby stage.

-A Dog Walker:
+5. A Dog Walker

 Not only will this keep dust bunnies and crap off your floor, but you can also justify this as a safety item because it keeps choking hazards to a minimum.
 Ya see what I did there?
 (Also note that I chose the most expensive Roomba for my example – I don’t own one so I’m living vicariously through your baby registry so let me have this, okay.)

-A Great Humidifier:
+8. A Great Humidifier

-Car Seat Cleaning/Installation:
+9. Car Seat Cleaning/Installation

 If only there were a bunch of amazing people that knew everything about babies and postpartum care who could help new mothers navigate the nutty post birth world.
 Oh wait, that’s a postpartum doula!
-I know it feels decadent, but just having her swing by once a week is often less than a dinner out and may save you and your partner a lot of ‘is that normal’ googling.
+I know it feels decadent, but just having them swing by once a week is often less than a dinner out and may save you and your partner a lot of ‘is that normal’ googling.